jamt9000/AwesomePortForwarding/README.md

 # Awesome Port Forwarding

 Work-in-progress UI for forwarding ports.
-Inspired by VSCode, but without needing a new window for each remote machine.
+Inspired by VSCode's Remote SSH port forwarding, but without needing a new IDE window for each remote machine.

 <img src="https://i.imgur.com/7xIasX8.png" width=400>